gcapes/git-course/_episodes/09-remote-collaboration.md

 ```
 {: .bash}

-Now let us suppose, at a later, date, we use our other repository and we want
+Now let us suppose, at a later date, we use our other repository (on the laptop)
-to change the order of the authors.
+and we want to change the order of the authors.

+The remote branch `origin/master` is now ahead of our local `master` branch on the laptop,
+because we haven't yet updated our local branch using `git pull`.

 ```
 $ cd ../laptop_papers		# Switch directory to other copy of our repository